|

 Keep It Simple

 There were a lot of different components to the pasta bar, but they were all really simple to put together.
-I used store bought sauces, and meatballs to cut down the prep time.
+I used store bought sauces, and frozen meatballs to cut down the prep time.
 I cooked the veggies ahead of time and just re-heated them.
 Before serving my husband grilled the sausage and chicken on the bbq, I cooked the pasta, and heated up the sauces.

 Allergy, Vegan, Dairy-free, Gluten-Free Friendly